GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 >
 > *A research objective is a measurable goal that is pursued by the benchmark community.
 Fundamental research objectives in design research are to understand or improve design activities.*

-The primitive research objective pursued by the benchmark community is to improve a model-based architecture definition process.
-The process consists of four main activities 1) requirements development, 2) concept finding, 3) problem modelling, and 4) system sizing.
+The primary research objective pursued by the benchmark community is to enhance a model-based architecture definition process.
+This process involves four main activities: 1) requirements development, 2) concept finding, 3) problem modelling, and 4) system sizing.

 ## Benchmarking

 Once applied to the collection of benchmarks, the claimed contributions must provide empirical evidence that the research objectives have been met.
-The design inputs of each activity of the Model-Based Architecture Design Synthesis process change according to the MBADS objective.
-For instance, a research proposal can contribute to MBADS for system sizing without contributing to MBADS for interfaces routing.
-In addition, a research proposal can contribute to one activity of the MBADS process (e.g., concept finding) without contributing to other activities.
+The design inputs for each activity of the Model-Based Architecture Design Synthesis process vary according to the MBADS objective.
+For instance, a research proposal can contribute to MBADS for system sizing without contributing to MBADS for interface routing.
+Additionally, a research proposal can contribute to one activity of the MBADS process (e.g., concept finding) without contributing to other activities.

 Hence, the MBADS benchmark is decomposed into 6 benchmarks.